Riposto Marina Sicily is a wonderful marina. Check out our video of entering and find out all about the marina here!

 IMPORTANT: If someone flushes the toilet while showering, the water can get scalding hot.
 If a child is using the showers, it will be hard for them to step aside.
 What I did was leave the door open a crack and if it got too hot, my daughter would be able to easily jump out.

-Within the marina there’s a restaurant/bar very close to the facilities so if you want to shower and then grab a nice glass of wine, you don’t have to walk very far.
+Within the Riposto Marina Sicily there’s a restaurant/bar very close to the facilities so if you want to shower and then grab a nice glass of wine, you don’t have to walk very far.

-Upon exciting the marina and crossing the street there’s a nice little wine shop selling local wines too!
+Upon exiting the marina and crossing the street there’s a nice little wine shop selling local wines too!

 By far, Riposto marina is the best marina I’ve stayed at in Sicily.
 It has everything.
 I only wish that marina’s like Syracuse, with absolutely appalling facilities, would follow the lead of Riposto.

 Check Out Some Other Areas In Sicily & The Mediterranian